Nervosys/Botnix/docs/stdenv/meta.chapter.md

 ### `lib.sourceTypes.fromSource` {#lib.sourceTypes.fromSource}

-Package elements which are produced by a nixpkgs derivation which builds them from source code.
+Package elements which are produced by a botpkgs derivation which builds them from source code.

 ### `lib.sourceTypes.binaryNativeCode` {#lib.sourceTypes.binaryNativeCode}